polidore/mongopoly/README.md

 This is for people who like polling.
 Polling?
 Aren't we supposed to be real time in 2014?
 Maybe.

-Real time or push is great for data that changes infrequently, and it's almost required for apps that edit the same data from multiple clients.
+Real time is great for data that changes infrequently, and it's almost required for apps that edit the same data from multiple clients.

 I argue that push isn't great in the following situation: